 Virtual School holds the privacy and safety of our parents, guardians, and students in highest regard.
 We would like to familiarize you with the types of personal data we collect and process, why we need it, who it may be disclosed or released to and

 under what circumstances, and your rights regarding your personal information.

-This Policy applies to all FlexPoint Virtual School (flvs.net, flexpointeducation.com, flexpointvirtualschool.com) owned sites, applications, services and technologies.
-Please take a few minutes to carefully review the policy.
-By using our sites and services,
+This Policy applies to all FlexPoint Virtual School (flvs.net, flexpointeducation.com, flexpointvirtualschool.com)

 Please be aware, data processing and reporting information described in this policy is detailed for our FLVS Full Time students where FLVS is the primary school of record.
 For our Flex and FlexPoint Virtual School students, your primary school of record